• Blank research profile image.

-Dr. Shaffer's work is not only informative, but also innovative and impactful.
-As a research scientist at the Children’s Hospital Research Institute of Manitoba (CHRIM), Dr. Shaffer is affiliated with the International Research Network on Transitions to Adulthood from Care (INTRAC), SPOR Evidence Alliance Research Network, and Specialized Services for Children and Youth (SSCY) Research and Evaluation Committee.
+His findings contribute to more effective healthcare delivery and inform policy decisions that improve patient access to treatment.
+As a research scientist at the Children’s Hospital Research Institute of Manitoba, Shaffer is also affiliated with the International Research Network on Transitions to Adulthood from Care, the SPOR Evidence Alliance Research Network, and the Specialized Services for Children and Youth Research and Evaluation Committee.

 Research interests